guideguide/grid-notation/README.md

 ### Variables

-Variables allow you to define and reuse collections of hunks within a grid.
+Variables allow you to define and reuse collections of gaps within a grid.
 Variables are composed of a definition and a call.

 #### Define

-> $&lt;id&gt; = &lt;hunks&gt;
+> $&lt;id&gt; = &lt;gaps&gt;

 A variable definition is represented by a dollar sign `$`, an optional id, an equals sign, and then a collection of gaps and guides separated by spaces.